Get 80% off your plan for your first 6 months.*

 Step 4: Run through bank deposits

-Make sure each deposit appears as income in your accounts.
-If something is missing, enter it.
-You'll need to figure out if it was a sale, interest, a refund, or something else.
+Check that each deposit on your bank statement appears as income in your accounts.
+If something is missing, add it and categorise it correctly, whether it was a sale, interest, a refund, or another type of income.

 Step 5: Check the income on your books